Socrates Villegas

-Sócrates Buenaventura Villegas O.P. (born September 28, 1960) is a Filipino prelate, and a professed member of the Dominican Order, He is the current Archbishop of Lingayen-Dagupan in Pangasinan, and is the former president of the Catholic Bishops' Conference of the Philippines, from December 1, 2013 to December 1, 2017, when he finished his second and final term as president of the said conference.
-He was also the vice president of the episcopal conference from 2011 to 2013.
-He had previously served as Bishop of Balanga in Bataan from July 3, 2004 until November 4, 2009.
+Sócrates "Soc" Buenaventura Villegas, O.P. (born September 28, 1960) is a Filipino prelate, and a professed member of the Dominican Order.
+He is the fifth and current Archbishop of Lingayen-Dagupan in Pangasinan since 2009, and is the former president of the Catholic Bishops' Conference of the Philippines from 2013 to 2017, previously serving as the vice president of the episcopal conference from 2011 to 2013.

+A protégé of the late Manila Archbishop Cardinal Jaime Sin, Villegas previously served as rector of EDSA Shrine from 1989 to 2004, Auxiliary Bishop of Manila from 2001 to 2004, and the third Bishop of Balanga in Bataan from 2004 to 2009, succeeding Honesto Ongtioco who served as first Bishop of Cubao in Quezon City from 2003 to 2024.

 Family and education

-The youngest of the three children of Emiliano Villegas and Norma Buenaventura both from Pateros, he was born on September 28, 1960.
+The youngest of the three children of Emiliano Villegas and Norma Buenaventura both from Pateros, he was born on September 28, 1960, when the town was still part of Rizal province.

 He went through basic education at the Pateros Elementary School, Pateros Catholic School and Colegio de San Juan de Letran.
 He studied for the priesthood at San Carlos Seminary with a degree Master of Arts in Theological Studies.

+Ministry

-Priesthood and bishop years
+1985–2001: Priesthood

-He was ordained priest on October 5, 1985 and bishop on August 31, 2001 by the late Jaime Cardinal Sin whom he served as private secretary for fifteen years and as Vicar General for 13 years.
+He was ordained priest by Cardinal Jaime Sin on October 5, 1985, at the Manila Cathedral.
+Villegas served as Sin's personal secretary for fifteen years, and as vicar general of the Archdiocese of Manila for thirteen years.
 He then became the first Rector of the EDSA Shrine and Vicar General of the Archdiocese of Manila in concurrent capacity.

+2001–2004: Auxiliary Bishop of Manila

-Appointed auxiliary bishop of Manila on July 25, 2001, he was ordained to the episcopacy on August 31, 2001 until his transfer to Balanga on July 3, 2004.
-He became the Bishop of Balanga from July 3, 2004 until his transfer to Lingayen-Dagupan on November 4, 2009.
-After he became archbishop of Lingayen-Dagupan on November 4, 2009, Victor de la Cruz Ocampo (who served as Bishop of Gumaca from September 3, 2015 to March 16, 2023) became the diocesan administrator of the diocese that he formerly headed until Ruperto Cruz Santos (also a fellow priest of the Archdiocese of Manila) became his successor as bishop of Balanga on July 8, 2010.
+Appointed auxiliary bishop of Manila on July 25, 2001, he was ordained by Cardinal Sin to the episcopacy on August 31, 2001.
+He held that position, together with being the rector of EDSA Shrine, until his transfer to Balanga on July 3, 2004.
+Before his election as president of the bishops' conference, he was Bishop Chairman of the Episcopal Commission for Catechesis and Catholic Education.
+He is the current Bishop Chairman of the Episcopal Commission for Seminaries since 2019 until 2026.